Dr Kevin Thwaites BA, DipLA(Dist), PhD

 - Thwaites K, Helleur E & Simkins IM (2005) Restorative urban open space: Exploring the spatial configuration of human emotional fulfilment in urban open space.
 Landscape Research, 30(4), 525-547.
 View this article in WRRO

-- Thwaites K, Romice O, Porta S & Greaves M (2016) Urban Design and Quality of Life In Pol E (Ed.), Handbook of Environmental Psychology New York: Springer.
+- Romice O, Thwaites K, Porta S, Greaves M, Barbour G & Pasino P (2017) Urban Design and Quality of Life, Handbook of Environmental Psychology and Quality of Life Research (pp. 241-273).
 View this article in WRRO

 - Thwaites K & Simkins I (2010) Experiential Landscape: exploring the spatial dimensions of human emotional fulfillment in outdoor open space.
 In Abdel-Hadi A, Tolba MK & Soliman S (Ed.), Environment, Health and Sustainable Development (pp. 1-296).
 Gottingen: Hogrefe.